sualigunduz/dsa210-termproject/README.md

 # Project Report

-In this project, I will be exploring some essential factors that affect life in a loctaion and their relation to **housing prices**, which will serve as an analog for the general demand of living in a specific place.
+In this project, I will be exploring some essential factors that affect life in a location and their relation to **housing prices**, which will serve as an analog for the general demand of living in a specific place.
 Among these factors are:

 - **Air quality**, crucial in the future of someone's health and quality of life.
 - **Unemployment rate**, which determines the chances of a person being able to make a livelihood where they live.